rklymentiev/py-for-neuro/slides/chapter3_02_pandas.md

 dtype: float64
 ```

-Notes: The same way `numpy` has its object data type `ndarray`, in the same `pandas` has two main data types which allow you to perform all the cool stuff.
+Notes: The same way NumPy has its object data type `ndarray`, in the same Pandas has two main data types which allow you to perform all the cool stuff.
 We start with Series.

 Series are basically **one**-dimensional array, that has a name and index name.
-Names could be integers, strings or strings, but they have to be unique.
+Names could be integers or strings, but they have to be unique.
 To put it simple, remember built-in lists objects?
 Lists consists of different values that could be called by an integer index.
 Series are almost the same, but they also allow using specified names instead of ordering index.
 We will look at the example of this a bit later.
-Another key difference is that Series don't really allow mixed data types within one object.
+Another key difference is that Series don't allow mixed data types within one object.

-On our example we have a Searies with the values of `float64` type and indexes from `0` to `7`.
+On our example we have a Series with the values of `float64` type and indexes from `0` to `7`.

 ---

-# `pandas` Series (2)
+# Pandas Series (2)

 ```python
 print(temperature_series[2:4]) # slicing